-18 The Reliability Code was drafted before Western Power was disaggregated into the current business structure.
+&lt;sup>17 The Reliability Code was drafted before Western Power was disaggregated into the current business structure.
 Subsequently, the Electricity Act 1945 was amended to extend this obligation to all distributors and transmitters.

-19 An island is formed when the interconnection between parts of the interconnected transmission system is broken, for example if the interconnection between the south-west and the Goldfields is broken.
+&lt;sup>18 An island is formed when the interconnection between parts of the interconnected transmission system is broken, for example if the interconnection between the south-west and the Goldfields is broken.

-The note to section 8 of the Reliability Code states that the Code does not include a voltage frequency standard because the standard defined in the Electricity Act 1945 applies to the networks operated by Horizon Power and Western Power, and other distributors and transmitters licensed by the Authority.
+The note to section 8 in the Reliability Code states that the Code does not include a voltage frequency standard because the standard defined in the Electricity Act 1945 applies to the networks operated by Horizon Power and Western Power, and other distributors and transmitters licensed by the Authority.